2004 Campeonato Brasileiro Série A: Format

-For the second consecutive season, the tournament will be played in a double round-robin system.
+For the second consecutive season, the tournament was played in a double round-robin system.
 The team with most points at the end of the season will be declared champion.
 The bottom four teams will be relegated and will play in the Campeonato Brasileiro Série B in the 2005 season.

 International qualification

 The Série A will serve as a qualifier to CONMEBOL's 2005 Copa Libertadores.
 The top-three teams in the standings will qualify to the Second Stage of the competition, while the fourth place in the standings will qualify to the First Stage.